 The Renaissance Woman at the Helm of Bard’s Graduate Center

-An educator and historian, Susan Weber has elevated the study of material culture, design history, and curatorial practice to that of a fine art.
+An educator and historian who has elevated the study of material culture, design history, and curatorial practice to fresh levels of depth and understanding.

 Photography Soohang Lee